unfunco/setup-gum/README.md

-# Gum in GitHub Actions
+# Gum for GitHub Actions

-[Gum] is a tool for glamorous shell scripts.
+[Gum] is a tool for glamorous shell scripts, made by [Charm].
+This GitHub Action installs Gum on your GitHub Actions runner, allowing you to use it in your workflows.
+It supports Ubuntu and macOS runners.

 ## Getting started